Indigenous language * Native American culture * What's new on our site today!

-This is our collection of links to Thompson folktales and traditional stories that can be read online.
+This is our collection of links to Thompson stories and folktales that can be read online.
 We have indexed our American Indian folklore section by tribe to make them easier to locate; however, variants on the same legend are often told by American Indians from different tribes, especially if those tribes are kinfolk or neighbors to each other.
-In particular, though these legends come from the Thompson tribe, the traditional stories of the Okanagan and other Salishan tribes are very similar.
+In particular, though these legends come from Thompson mythology, the traditional stories of the Okanagan and other Salishan tribes are very similar.

 *Thompson River Indian Traditional Stories: